Jocelyn A. McCabe, APR

 Jocelyn holds a master’s in journalism with an emphasis on crisis communications from Michigan State University and undergraduate BA degrees in English/Creative Writing and Editorial Journalism from the University of Washington.
 She is Accredited in Public Relations (APR) – the industry’s “Good Housekeeping Seal of Approval” for PR practitioners — and serves as a coach and mentor to other Puget Sound P.R. professionals seeking to earn their accreditation.

 Jocelyn and her husband, Chris, have one school-aged son.
-They live in Olympia where she serves on the board of the Hands On Children’s Museum and the Olympia School District Education Foundation and as a volunteer with the Olympia Lacrosse Club.
+They live in Olympia where she serves on the board the Olympia School District Education Foundation and as a volunteer with the Olympia Lacrosse Club.
+She has previously served on the board of Olympia’s Hands On Children’s Museum.

 A self-appointed grammar cop, she has, on more than one occasion, threatened to edit a restaurant menu with a Sharpie.
 She cheers for the Huskies, Spartans, Seahawks and Mariners, just not all at once — or in that order.
 Fact: She and Wonder Woman have never been seen in the same room together.